When Edinburgh-born Alexander Graham Bell first phoned a friend in the 18th century, the whole world took the call.

 For more than 1,000 years, Scottish monarchs surveyed their kingdom from Arthur’s Seat in Holyrood Park.
 It’s a 1.5-hour hike up to the top of the dormant volcano.
 See the impressive ruins of St Anthony’s Chapel, or spy on pedestrians in the city beneath your feet.

 Next, pay a visit to Holyrood Palace — the Queen’s official home away from home when in Scotland.
 From there, you can take a regal stroll up the Royal Mile.
 It’s crowned by Edinburgh Castle — the medieval fortress that still stands strong (the oldest section dates back to the 1100s).
 See ancient relics inside, including the Stone of Destiny — which was restored to Scotland from Westminster Abbey in 1996.
+A guided walking tour will help you get the most from your visit.

 Watch our video tour of Edinburgh Castle: